AI Pharma Integration Azure

 • Technical team: Azure integration, Veeva workflow configuration

-• Client SMEs: Document samples, validation criteria, domain expertise
+• Client SMEs (Subject Matter Experts): Document samples, validation criteria, domain expertise

 Validation Approach